CodeFortissax/CodeFortissax/README.md

 ## Hi there 👋

 I build data-driven solutions that bridge the gap between complex analytics and real-world impact.
-My work spans machine learning, data engineering, and scientific computing — with a focus on turning messy datasets into clear insights and reliable systems.
+My work spans machine learning, data science, data engineering, scientific computing and financial analysis, with a focus on turning messy datasets into clear insights and reliable systems.

 Here are some ideas to get you started: